-41. Carboniferous limestones are the most productive minerals locally by volume, due to their comparable flexibility of end uses.
-They are mostly worked as a crushed rock aggregate and used in products requiring high strength materials such as concrete and roadstone.
+aggregate and used in products requiring high strength materials such as concrete and roadstone.

-42. Jurassic limestones, which are much softer but more distinctive and diverse in colour and texture, are well known as a desirable natural building stone and serve both a local market and further afield.
+43. Jurassic limestones, which are much softer but more distinctive and diverse in colour and texture, are well known as a desirable natural building stone and serve both a local market and further afield.
 They offer more limited opportunities as an aggregate for concrete and some low-grade roadstone production, but can provide a local low quality aggregate such as construction fill and pipe bedding.

-43. The overall distribution of Gloucestershire limestones are not confined to the county's administrative boundaries.
+44. The overall distribution of Gloucestershire's limestone is not confined to the county's administrative boundaries.
 In particular, Jurassic limestones extend over a very wide area including parts of South Gloucestershire and Wiltshire in the south, Oxfordshire in the east, and Warwickshire and Worcestershire to the north-east.
-Similar Carboniferous limestones to that of the Forest of Dean can be found in neighbouring and nearby parts of South Wales and immediately to the south-west of the county within South
+Similar Carboniferous limestones to that of the Forest of Dean can be found in neighbouring and nearby parts of South Wales and immediately to the south-west of the county within South Gloucestershire.
+Other sub-national limestone resources of economic importance are located in North Somerset and Somerset.